vstinner/notes/unicode.rst

 Test non-ASCII characters with locales
 ======================================

-It seems like FreeBSD 11 doesn't all encodings: only Latin1 and UTF-8 seem to be implemented.
+It seems like FreeBSD 11 doesn't support all encodings: only Latin1 and UTF-8 seem to be implemented.
 At least, KOI8-R, Big5 and CP1131 are not implemented properly.

 Windows locales: "fr-FR", "en-US", "ja-JP", etc.